PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### 4. Go-Ethereum
 ------
-> You could install `core-geth` instead, but make sure to install verion `v.1.11.5`
+> You could install `core-geth` instead, but make sure to install version `v.1.11.5`

 #### Step1.
 Installation
-We are going to install go-ethereum from git repository.
+We are going to install go-ethereum from the git repository.
 Check <a hfef="https://geth.ethereum.org/docs/getting-started/installing-geth" target="_blank">here</a> to find out more options.

 ```
 git clone https://github.com/ethereum/go-ethereum.git